 If you can’t think of anything decent to say, then don’t comment.

-A thoughtful, useful comment will build your credibility and will also encourage people to click through to your site - so you'll get a traffic boost as well as the link.
+A thoughtful, useful comment will build your credibility and will also encourage people to click through to your site – so you’ll get a traffic boost.

 Don’t use the scatter-gun approach and try to comment on loads of blogs a day – you’ll drive yourself to distraction and your comments will be poor quality.

-A steady build-up of links from high quality, related sites will do wonders for your site's ranking.
+A steady build-up of visits from high quality, related sites will do wonders for your site’s ranking.

 2. Guest posting on other blogs